-#3A - Re-creation Spot - (To be determined).
-Produce a :30 or :60 spot.
+#3 - Recreation Spot - (To be determined).
+Produce a :30 or :60 second spot.

-#4 - Contest Assignment - Following contest rules, produce an award winning commercial that fits the contest criteria, including specific spot length and other details.
+#4 - Contest Assignment (To be determined).
+Following contest rules, produce an award winning commercial that fits the contest criteria, including specific spot length and other details.

 Students will need to present each stage of the projects in front of the class as if in client presentations.
 These pitches will be considered serious and points will be earned from them, so you must dress and act the part.
 You will also need to submit a 1-page business style memo selling your final piece.
 Class participation is required from each student, providing feedback, suggestions and assessment of presentation.